 Artists will be responsible for creating at least one public project in Lincoln Park, informed by their experience in the neighborhood.
 The project could include performance art in the neighborhood, art filling empty storefronts, public art in the park, pop-up projects, artist-designed plantings, furnishing, or lighting, or any number of outcomes.
 The artist would work with the DAI staff to coordinate the time and placement of the project, with DAI staff responsible for marketing it.

-For the second term of the residency (July through September 2017), the DAI will accept applications from any local, regional, or national artist who is not currently enrolled in an academic program.
+The DAI will accept applications from any local, regional, or national artist who is not currently enrolled in an academic program.
 The selection panel will consist of Lincoln Park artists, community members, and business owners.